 Additional Formatting Shortcuts

 Prior to the release of version 4.5, WordPress introduced formatting shortcuts for lists and headings.
-In WP 4.5 you can now also use formatting shortcuts for horizontal lines and code …
+In WordPress 4.5 you can now also use formatting shortcuts for horizontal lines and code …

-Add three horizontal dashes to insert a horizontal line and enclose your text in backticks to turn it into <code> …
+Add three horizontal dashes to insert a horizontal line and enclose your text in backticks to turn your highlighted text into <code> …

 The formatting shortcuts for horizontal lines and code are shown below …

 To learn how to enhance the WordPress visual editor with additional formatting features, see the tutorial below: